DeedleFake/pacgo/README.md

 Usage
 -----

-Usage is much like pacman's, with a few notable differences:
+Usage is much like pacman's, but with a few important differences:

-pacgo will not simply pass unrecognized commands through to pacman. pacgo is intended to only wrap commands that have the possibility of using the AUR.

-pacgo adds a few new commands.
+pacgo will not simply pass unrecognized commands through to pacman. pacgo is intended to only wrap commands that have the possibility of using the AUR. pacgo also adds a few new commands.
 For a complete list, run:

 > pacgo --help